TLDR

 2. Clearer ROI

 Revenue attribution gives you a clear picture of the return on investment (ROI) for each of your marketing efforts.
 You can see which channels are worth your investment by linking specific campaigns to sales.
 This clarity helps you justify your marketing spending and plan future campaigns with confidence.
-For more insights on measuring ROI, visit our article on How to Calculate Return on Ad Spend (ROAS).

 3. Improved Marketing Strategies